-The strongest ~60 questions will be selected for inclusion on the multiple-choice test (see above).
+The strongest ~50 questions will be selected for inclusion on the multiple-choice test (see above).
 It is therefore in your best interest to produce high quality questions, because these will be only minimally altered before examination (corrected as necessary).
 The professor reserves the right to add questions beyond those submitted by students if necessary.
 Further, if one of your questions in creating the midterm, you will receive one bonus mark/percent on your final grade.
 This is a valuable incentive!

 Group Exam Writing.
 You will first write the multiple-choice exam individually.
 Once completed individually, students will get into their course groups to complete the same test.
 Writing tests in groups has been showing to improve learning outcomes.
-The course group will be the same for the midterm, live case exam, and theory of change assignment.
+The course group will be the same for the midterm, and live case project.
 The individual submission will account for 15% of the final grade while the group submission will account for an additional 5%.
-Students who score individually better than their group will receive their individual test score for the full 20%.